stanislaw/SoftwareDesignHeuristics/README.md

 - Ability to do TDD is not about black and white: “can or can not”, it is about having 1001 things in your toolbox: techniques, patterns, tricks and hacks - when you have enough of them you can test almost everything in a reasonable amount of time.
 - “Legacy code is a code without tests” (“Working effectively with Legacy Code” by Michael Feathers).
 - On top of being useful for Quality, Testing is an important prerequisite for Simulations which are essential for complexity management: if I can test, read simulate, every aspect of my program, this means that I can still manage its complexity and vice versa - if my app has blind-spots: areas that are hard or impossible to test, I don't have any control over those areas and have to resort to testing of my app in the wild, outsourcing the quality of my app to the real users.
-- “If you can’t measure it then it can’t be called engineering” (taken from “Object-Oriented Software Engineering: A Use Case Driven Approach” by Ivar Jacobson).
+- “If you can't measure it then it can't be called engineering” (taken from “Object-Oriented Software Engineering: A Use Case Driven Approach” by Ivar Jacobson).
 We of course also read “measure” as “test” which is another way of measurement.
 - Ideally, we should be able to test everything.
 If something is hard to test, it usually means our code quality or the corresponding toolset and testing infrastructure are not yet where they need to be.
 However, with effort, we